Get Ahead In Foundation GCSE Maths With This Comprehensive Question & Topic Analysis Of Edexcel GCSE Maths Papers 2017-2024

 Categorising by topic

-When I began my analysis work in 2021, I applied a broad approach to categorise each question, using only topic and sub-topic (for example, Statistics / Charts and Graphs).
+When I began my analysis work in 2021, I applied a broad approach to categorise each question, using only topic and sub-topic.
+For example, Statistics / Charts and Graphs.

 The categorisations are based on the GCSE specification (Edexcel), and align closely with Third Space Learning’s topic categories:

-I also had some minor issues with particular topic classifications due to some topics appearing in more than one strand.
-For example, in Edexcel’s GCSE specification, fractions and percentages appear in both Number and in Ratio, Proportion and Rates of Change.
 In my categorisations, fraction and percentage calculations (i.e. fraction arithmetic, fractions and percentages as operators) are assigned to Number, whereas percentage change is assigned to Ratio and Proportion.

 Third Space Learning’s online GCSE mathematics courses cover the entire GCSE mathematics curriculum.
 They use diagnostic testing to assess where the gaps in knowledge lie and then use this information to tailor the course specifically to the needs of each student.
 These individualised lessons help students to practice the areas of maths they need more support on.
 This helps them to develop mathematical fluency and increase their confidence going into the GCSE maths exam.